cseanburns/electronic_resource_mgmt/src/11-licensing-and-negotiating.md

 ## Community

-As a negotiator, Brown (2014) described having to work with lots of people and even with with people in her own library.
+As a negotiator, Brown (2014) described having to work with lots of people, including people in her own library.
 This is a great insight.
 It's important to talk through issues with colleagues and vendors.
 Aligning relevant parties and even users ensures that everyone is on the same page before approaching vendors.